HCL-TECH-SOFTWARE/digital-experience/docs/productfeatures/design_studio/update_content_items.md

 3. If the updates are valid, edits are saved without notification.

+!!! note
-  >**Note:** If the updates are rejected, an error notification pops up to notify the user that the changes are rejected and the content item is reverted to the last valid value.
+    If the updates are rejected, an error notification pops up to notify the user that the changes are rejected and the content item is reverted to the last valid value.

 ## Replace an image in a Design Studio (Beta) page

+!!! note
->**Note:** When you use Design Studio (Beta), replacing an image sometimes does not reflect due to the images being cached for a long time.
+When you use Design Studio (Beta), replacing an image sometimes does not reflect due to the images being cached for a long time.
 Starting with HCL DX 9.5 CF200, you can run the authoring tuning task with `-DAuthoringServer=true` to set the browser cache for WCM images to 10s to improve your authoring experience.
 See [Tune your environment](https://help.hcltechsw.com/digital-experience/9.5/install/tune_servers.html) for more information.

 1. Open the page you wish to edit in Page editor.
 2. In the Page editor, select the image element that you want to replace.